 I create multimedia resources that help people have constructive conversations about difficult topics.

 I’m a filmmaker, film programmer and education consultant who loves to use media and the arts to spark discussion (and hope!) about issues relating to gender, culture and justice.
-My recent work with feature documentary A Better Man (executive produced by Sarah Polley) earned coverage in the New Yorker and BuzzFeed, as well as a Golden Sheaf Award from the Yorkton Film Festival and a nomination for a Canadian Screen Award.
+My work with feature documentary A Better Man (executive produced by Sarah Polley) earned coverage in the New Yorker and BuzzFeed, as well as a Golden Sheaf Award from the Yorkton Film Festival and a nomination for a Canadian Screen Award.
 As co-founder of Drunk Feminist Films, I create fun, lighthearted spaces for feminists to have complicated feelings about the movies they hate to love.
 I was also a complainant in a court case you might have heard about, ideally not through one of the many unhinged right-wing blogs that covered it.

 Panel 1